Gnurro/clemcore/games/adventuregame/README.md

 giving action commands.
 The IF interpreter changes the game world state based on the given action or returns a textual failure response if that is not possible.
 ## Instantiation
+### Adventure Generation
+The Clingo Answer Set solver is used to generate viable initial world state sets based on room and entity definitions.
+These initial world states are used to create goal sets via script.
 Initial world states and task goal sets are combined into adventures.
+As a last step, Clingo is used to generate the optimal solution for each adventure, using action definitions.
+Each step above can output intermediate adventures for manual editing, which was used to create the v1 set of adventures with two difficulty levels.
+Difficulty is based on the accessibility of task objects and the complexity of tasks, which are easy to manipulate at an intermediate stage that has generated initial world states and goal sets, but no optimal solution yet.
+An example JSON file of that stage is `adventuregame/resources/adv_source.json`.
+### Instances
 Different prompts are used for the two game variants, 'basic' and 'planning', to generate two instance sets from the same pool of adventures.
+This means that the initial world state and goal sets are identical between the 'basic' and 'planning' variants for each difficulty - 'basic-easy' instance 0 has the same adventure as 'planning-easy' instance 0.
 ## Evaluation
 ### Metrics
-Standard clembench metrics are implemented, metrics listed here are adventuregame-specific metrics.
+Standard clembench metrics are implemented, metrics listed here are AdventureGame-specific metrics.
 #### Turn-level
 goal_score: How many goal states have been achieved at this turn.
 Records **change** of the number of achieved goal states, meaning that if less goal states are achieved at this turn, the number is negative.